terraref/drone-pipeline/CONTRIBUTING.md

 The goal is to reduce the amount of data to sort through to get to meaningful information.
 It's important to comment on all commits to assist reviewers.
 Many changes are small/short updates (or at least should be) and aren't important after reviewing and merging.
-If there's something important to be considered in the future, it should be documentated elsewhere.
+If there's something important to be considered in the future, it should be documented elsewhere.

-This policy may be ammended in the future.
+This policy may be amended in the future.

 ## Documentation